 Jewell understands that every family financial situation is different.
 These situations often times are not represented on the FAFSA and the school can review these situations on an individual basis to determine if you may qualify for additional assistance.
 By submitting the Financial Aid Application Supplement you are notifying the college that your family's financial situation has changed from last year to the current year.
 Upon review of certain financial documents, we will determine if a financial aid adjustment is feasible.
 If you would like to inquire about changes to your FAFSA, print the following application.

-A new supplement for the 2015-2016 academic year will be made available around March 1.
 Families should have their 2014 IRS Tax Return completed before requesting a supplemental review.